MiikaW/logitech-scroll-fix-mac/README.md

 # logitech-scroll-fix-mac
-a Script that quickly, but temporarily fixes scrolling issues on Macs with arm processors.
+A script that quickly, but temporarily fixes scrolling issues on Macs with arm processors.

 ## Usage